Question: Do you do school visits?

 Cece Loves Science, Do You?
 (K-3) includes reading CECE LOVES SCIENCE and/or CECE LOVES SCIENCE AND ADVENTURE, as well as a discussion of what students learned.
 (30 min)

-* Every presentation includes bookmarks for all students, as well as signing time.
-The workshops also come with Study Guide that directly correlates with Common Core standards, so Title 1 funds may apply.
+* Study Guide directly correlates with Common Core standards, so Title 1 funds may apply.

 Let’s work together to make this experience simple and fun!
 If you have a suggested topic, I'm happy to work with you to come up with a presentation that suits your class needs.
 I’ve also included some useful links below with creative strategies to raise money for your author visit and tips for planning a successful and enjoyable author visit!